 In the heart of Scandinavia, in the borderlands between Sweden and Norway, lies a vast nature area.
 More than 3000 square kilometres of protected countryside.
 Despite its accessibility, Dalarna has large areas of untouched nature and wilderness and an abundance of rare animals.
 Lars Svanerud, the Sports chief at STF Grövelsjön Fjällstation, says,

-“Hiking in this part of Sweden is like nowhere else – here you can spend weeks without seeing another human being.
+“Hiking in this part of Sweden is like nowhere else – where you can spend weeks without seeing another human being.
 A roadless country, far from the roar of civilisation, where only the sounds of wind and water interrupt the infinite silence.”

 Besides the unspoiled landscape, Dalarna is also the heart and soul of the Swedish folk tradition.
-Many of the typical Swedish symbols are deeply rooted in Dalarna such as the Midsummer celebrations, red-painted cottages, the exquisite folk costumes, foot-tapping folk music and – of course – the Dala horse.
+Many of the typical Swedish symbols are deeply rooted in Dalarna such as the Midsummer celebrations, red-painted cottages, exquisite folk costumes, foot-tapping folk music and – of course – the Dala horse.

-On top of that, this part of Scandinavia is also the home of Samis, Europe’s only indigenous people that have lived for over 10,000 years in the Sápmi region, spanning across four countries – Arctic Sweden, Norway, Finland and Russia.
+On top of that, this part of Scandinavia is also the home of Samis, Europe’s only indigenous people that have lived for over 10,000 years in the Sápmi region, spanning four countries – Arctic Sweden, Norway, Finland and Russia.

 For more info, check www.visitdalarna.se